pachyderm/docs/content/latest/reference/pachctl/pachctl_enterprise_sync-contexts.md

----
-# metadata #
-title:  pachctl enterprise sync-contexts
+## pachctl enterprise sync-contexts

-description: "Pull all available Pachyderm Cluster contexts into your pachctl config"
+Pull all available Pachyderm Cluster contexts into your pachctl config
-date:  2022-10-14T09:34:42-04:00
-tags:
-  - enterprise
-cliGlossary:  e
----

 ### Synopsis